Cumberland: Local boards and sanitary districts

 Outside of municipal boroughs, there was no effective local government until the 1840s.
-In response to poor sanitary conditions and outbreaks of cholera, the Public Health Act 1848 and the Local Government Act 1858 allowed for the formation of local boards of health in populous areas.
+In response to poor sanitary conditions and outbreaks of cholera, the Public Health Act 1848 (11 & 12 Vict. c.
+63) and the Local Government Act 1858 allowed for the formation of local boards of health in populous areas.
 Local boards were responsible inter alia for water supply, drainage, sewerage, paving and cleansing.
 Eleven local boards were initially formed at Brampton, Cleator Moor, Cockermouth, Egremont, Holme Cultram, Keswick, Maryport, Millom, Penrith, Whitehaven, Wigton and Workington.

-Further reform under the Public Health Act 1875 saw the creation of sanitary districts throughout England and Wales.
+Further reform under the Public Health Act 1875 (38 & 39 Vict. c.
+55) saw the creation of sanitary districts throughout England and Wales.
 The existing municipal boroughs and local boards became "urban sanitary districts", while "rural sanitary districts" were formed from the remaining areas of the poor law unions.

 Three more local boards were formed: Arlecdon and Frizington in 1882, Harrington in 1891 and Aspatria in 1892.
 In addition Workington and Whitehaven received charters of incorporation to become municipal boroughs in 1883 and 1894 respectively.